jp-um/data_storage_workshop/README.md

 docker run --name some-neo4j --env=NEO4J_AUTH=none -p=7474:7474 -p=7687:7687 -d neo4j
 ```

+Note that the above switches off Neo4J authetication (by setting an environment
+variable in the container).

 ## Jupyter Lab

 I have developed example usages of each NoSQL database, using Jupyter lab.
 This